shakfu/chuck-max/README.md

 | macOS 12 (Monterey) | x      | x         | x    | x    | x     | x     |
 | macOS 11 (Big Sur)  | x      | x         |      | x    | x     | x     |

-Note: results for the above table were obtained by running the [ck_matrix](https://github.com/shakfu/chuck-max/blob/main/.github/workflows/ck_matrix.yml) github workflow which was very useful to isolate reasons for failed builds.
-For example, the failure of the `brew` variant with macOS 11 is due to [Homebrew](https://brew.sh), in this case, not providinh a static `libsndfile.a`.
-Since this is not fixable, the user running macOS 11 should, in this case, just choose another build variant and avoid this one.

 ### A. The Base System